Purity decay rate in random circuits with different configurations of gates: Discussion

 In systems with open boundary conditions and a single boundary between subsystems the reduced transfer matrix is relatively simple.
-The value of $\leff$ depends on the location of the boundary: if it cuts across the staircase part of the protocol it is $\leff = 2/3$, while it is $\leff = \lambda_2 = 16/25$ if it cuts across the brickwall part of the protocol.
+The value of $\leff$ depends on the location of the boundary: if it cuts across the staircase part of the protocol it is $\leff = 2/3$, while it is $\leff = \lambda_2 = 16/25$ if it cuts across the brick-wall part of the protocol.
 Therefore, if the cut is across the staircase part the decay of purity is slower than any true eigenvalue of the transfer matrix, i.e., it looks as if there would be a phantom ``eigenvalue'' $\leff=2/3$ in the spectrum.
-If a system has multiple boundaries between subsystems, as is e.g. the case for periodic boundary conditions, the transfer matrix is more complicated and we studied it numerically.
-We conjecture that $\leff$ depends only on two numbers, the number of cuts/boundaries across the brickwall and the number of cuts across the staircase sections of the protocol, provided all subparts are of extensive length.
-The usually discussed brickwall circuit with a single-cut bipartition, where $\leff=\lambda_2$, is therefore special.
+If a system has multiple boundaries between subsystems, as is, e.g., the case for periodic boundary conditions, the transfer matrix is more complicated and we studied it numerically.
+We conjecture that $\leff$ depends only on two numbers, the number of cuts or boundaries across the brick-wall and the number of cuts across the staircase sections of the protocol, provided all subparts are of extensive length.
+The usually discussed brick-wall circuit with a single-cut bipartition, where $\leff=\lambda_2$, is therefore special.
+As a side remark, note that for OTOC the finite-size asymptotic decay is equal to purity's decay $\lambda_2$ \cite{PRR}; however, $\leff$ can be different.

 While mathematically the discrepancy between $\leff$ and $\lambda_2$ comes from the non-orthogonality between eigenvectors of the transfer matrix, the physical interpretation behind this phenomenon is still unclear.
-The conjecture that we present has a very simple form and can thus help to a future physical interpretation of the effective decay.
-Similar phenomenon is expected also for other quantities like out-of-time-ordered correlation functions, as already observed in specific situations~\cite{PRR}, as well as in non-random systems.
+One can argue that $\lambda_2$ cannot always be a physically relevant decay, because it can depend on boundary conditions, even though we expect purity decay to be independent of boundary conditions up to extensive times.
+A simple example can be found in BW circuits for OTOC, which exhibit a finite Lieb-Robinson velocity, which makes OTOC clearly insensitive to boundary conditions before times $t \sim n$ \cite{PRR}, $\lambda_2$ on the other hand is different for OBC and PBC.

 We would like to acknowledge support by Grants No.~J1-1698, J1-4385 and No.~P1-0402 from the Slovenian Research Agency, and MZ would like to thank also KITP and the National Science Foundation Grant No. NSF PHY-1748958.